Ruby 2.6, the latest version of the venerable dynamic language, is now available as a production release.

-Ruby 2.6 adds an initial implementation of a just-in-time compiler, to improve performance of program execution.
-Ruby’s JIT compiler “prints” C code to disk and produces a C compiler process to generate native code.
-This second beta is meant to see if this JIT capability works, as well as to find security risks before the production release.
+Ruby 2.6 adds an initial implementation of a JIT (just-in-time compiler) to improve performance of program execution.
+Ruby’s JIT compiler writes C code to disk and produces a C compiler process to generate native code.
+The JIT compiler is supported when Ruby is built by the GCC compiler, Clang, or Microsoft Visual C++, which must be available at runtime.

 - In a change to the language,